-The flue must have an effective height of at least three metres, as measured from the hearth to the top of the flue.
+The flue must have an effective height of at least three meters, as measured from the hearth to the top of the flue.
 Any flue damper plates or restrictors should be removed and no other restriction fitted to the flue.
 Where removal is not practical, the restriction must be fixed in the fully open position.

 A natural draught flue system is required, and if previously used for solid fuel or oil burning, the flue and chimney must be swept prior to appliance installation.
-Pre-cast flues must be checked for mortar fangs and correct installation of joints, flue sections in loft space and terminals.
 The flue must be checked before installation by using a smoke pellet or similar to ensure proper draw and that leakage is not evident at any joints.
 Repair and re-test as necessary before the appliance is installed.